Accommodation

 Medical conditions requiring hall accommodation

 Any student requiring hall accommodation or any specific type of accommodation because of a serious medical condition may be given priority in the allocation of accommodation in hall.
-You should note any special needs on your application form and contact the Accommodation Service directly in order to ensure that staff are aware of your needs.
+You should note any special needs on your application form and contact the Accommodation Services Team directly in order to ensure that staff are aware of your needs.
 You will be required to provide supporting documentation such as a note from your doctor explaining why your condition dictates that a place in hall or particular type of room is necessary.

 Students leaving care